The Tower of Druaga: Development and release

-The Tower of Druaga was designed by Masanobu Endo, who had joined Namco in April 1982.
-After releasing Xevious a year later, an overwhelming success in Japan, Endo took a business trip to North America, where he bought a copy of Dungeons & Dragons.
-Intrigued by its gameplay and setting, Endo — a fan of the Apple II game Wizardry — had set out to make his next game an action role-playing title.
+The Tower of Druaga was designed by Masanobu Endō, who had joined Namco in April 1982.
+After releasing Xevious a year later, an overwhelming success in Japan, Endō took a business trip to North America, where he bought a copy of Dungeons & Dragons.
+Intrigued by its gameplay and setting, Endō — a fan of the Apple II game Wizardry — had set out to make his next game an action role-playing title.
 After returning to Japan, he designed a basic prototype game called Quest, where the player would be able to explore inter-locking rooms while defeating enemies and using keys to open doors — an expanded version was then made to run on the Namco Super Pac-Man arcade system, where it was titled The Return of Ishtar.
-Upon completion, Endo was dissatisfied with the game's heavy use of role-playing elements, leading to the game instead becoming an action-oriented game with puzzle solving, conceived as a "fantasy Pac-Man".
+Upon completion, Endō was dissatisfied with the game's heavy use of role-playing elements, leading to the game instead becoming an action-oriented game with puzzle solving, conceived as a "fantasy Pac-Man".

-For the second prototype, Endo took inspiration from Sumerian, Mesopotamian and Babylonian mythology, including The Epic of Gilgamesh and The Tower of Babel.
+For the second prototype, Endō took inspiration from Sumerian, Mesopotamian and Babylonian mythology, including The Epic of Gilgamesh and The Tower of Babel.
 Several characters were named after Mesopotamian and Indian gods, including antagonist Druaga and the goddess Ishtar.
 The game was made to run on the same hardware setup used in Mappy, which featured horizontal-scrolling and had a vertical screen layout, while the 60 floors were inspired by the Sunshine 60, the tallest building in Asia at the time.
 Music for the game was composed by Junko Ozawa, who also created a unique sound driver for the music.
 The promotional arcade flyer used miniature dioramas with cardboard cutouts instead of drawings, a response to Namco president Masaya Nakamura's hatred towards manga.
 The last frame in the poster has Gilgamesh wearing the horned helmet fighting Druaga, meant to imply that players would need it in order to finish the game.
 The Tower of Druaga was released for arcades in Japan in June 1984.